 Darren said: “We feel it is important to be inclusive and promote equality throughout all our sessions.”

-“It’s also very important to make people aware that there are teams out there which allows people to play football, no matter what level of ability they are, and that the opportunity is there for them.”
+“It’s also very important to make people aware that there are teams out there which allow people to play football, no matter what level of ability they are.
+The opportunity is there for them.”

 He said: “We as a club are committed to supporting it.
 We feel it is important to be inclusive and promote equality through our sessions and out representing the Titans at events all over the region.”

 The Titans take part in multiple disability tournaments throughout the year, ranging from junior matches to adult leagues, all of which has raised the profile of disability in sport.